I’m a Celebrity South Africa contestant Amir Khan in profile

 “I got scared last time and I want to go in again and come out as the main man – the champion.
 I am in this to win it.”

 I’m a Celebrity...
-South Africa begins on 24 April at 9pm on ITV1 and ITVX.
+South Africa airs weeknights 9pm on ITV1 and ITVX.

 Join our commenting forum